-On-campus housing is provided for Graduate Students and ESL students registered in the Intensive English Program (IEP) on a very limited basis.
-Application may be made by these students for housing, but due to space constrictions, this is not always available.
-Any graduate or student who would like to attempt to secure a spot on campus should contact the Office of Housing & Residence Life by emailing email@example.com or calling (570)348-6236.
+On-campus housing is provided for Graduate Students and ESL students registered in the Intensive English Program (IEP) on a limited basis.
+Any graduate or student who would like to attempt to secure a spot on campus should contact the Office of Housing & Residence Life.

 All new first-year undergraduate students live in campus housing at Marywood University.
 There are traditional residential dormitories and apartment-style living options.
 First-year students must follow the instructions in the Welcome Packet and submit their Housing Application and Housing License Agreement as instructed.

 Please be advised that due to summer housing demands and building maintenance, you are not permitted to enter your living space or store belongings before the day before the beginning of the New International Student Orientation.